 At Essity, we improve people's well-being with our products and solutions.
-While we work to improve access to these solutions, we also work to lower our environmental impact, focusing on climate actions, circular solutions, and sustainable innovations, all while contributing to healthy ecosystems and striving to achieve net zero emissions by 2050.
-With Essity currently employing around 18,000 people in Europe, we believe it is critical to retain jobs and investments within the EU by creating favorable market conditions in the EU by promoting competitive circularity, which is key for keeping jobs and sustainable companies.
+Whilst we work to improve access to these solutions, we also work to lower our environmental impact focusing on climate actions, circular solutions, and sustainable innovations, all while contributing to healthy ecosystems and striving to achieve net zero emissions by 2050.
+With Essity currently employing around 18 000 people in Europe, we believe it is critical to retain jobs and investments within the EU by creating favorable market conditions in the EU by promoting competitive circularity which is key for keeping jobs and sustainable companies.

-Essity is guided by our circularity principles, Reduce, Reuse, and Recycle in a Life Cycle Perspective.
-As a leading global hygiene and health company rooted in Europe, Essity can and will contribute to a competitive circular economy.
-This includes all aspects that impact waste, from prevention and control of consumption during and after use, to smarter design, as well as collaboration on new waste management after use.
-With health and hygiene as our biggest market segments, functionality and product safety remain our #1 priority.
-Circularity measures will fail in the long run if they only work on paper and disproportionally impact the hygiene and health of citizens and patients or the productivity of the health care system.
-Safe chemicals in production, during use, and after use are a priority for us and society.
-Society must seize the opportunity to boost alternative waste management for some products and recognize the practical challenges for others.
-Composting of tissue products can include a wider range of products compared to today, and products that could be recycled should be prioritized higher in the waste hierarchy, such as dry tissue products.
-Also, there need to be wellfunctioning markets for secondary raw materials well-functioning markets for secondary raw materials. which ensures high quality and affordable essential products.
-Business leadership on social and environmental innovation must be rewarded by all political and economic instruments available, such as R&D funding, public procurement requirements, state-aid policies, and tax policies.
+Essity is guided by our circularity principles; Reduce, Reuse & Recycle in a life cycle perspective.
+As a leading global hygiene and health company rooted in Europe Essity can and will contribute to a competitive circular economy.
+This includes all aspects to impact waste from prevention, control consumption during use, smarter design as well as collaborating on new waste management after use.
+With health and hygiene as our biggest market segments, functionality and product safety remains our #1 priority.
+Circularity measures will fail on long run if they only work on paper and disproportionally impact the hygiene and health of citizens and patients or the productivity of the health care system.
+Safe chemicals in production, during use and after use is a priority for us and the society.
+The society must cease the opportunity to boost alternative waste management for some products and recognize the practical challenges for others.
+Composting of tissue products can include more products compared to today and products that could be recycled should move up the waste hierarchy, such as dry tissue products.
+Also, there needs to be well functioning markets for secondary raw materials which ensures high quality and affordable essential products.
+Business leadership on social and environmental innovation must be rewarded by all political and economic instruments available such as R&D funding, public procurement requirements, state-aid policies, tax policies.

-Our products present various opportunities and challenges in terms of circularity.
-For example, our tissue products chance to be composted or recycled, but here, restrictions and national obstacles need to be dismantled for the fiber to move up the waste hierarchy.
-On the other hand, Absorbent Hygiene Products (such as baby diapers, menstrual products, and incontinence products) have high requirements regarding product safety and hygiene, which creates barriers to circularity, e.g., the use of recycled content in products and recycling of products after use (due to lack of mature recycling technology).
-Also, the used products contain body fluids such as menstrual blood, urine, feces, and potential medicines, which creates additional barriers to recycling.
-Hence, materials and products must have different or differentiated requirements due to these opportunities and challenges in practice and scale.
+Our products have different opportunities and challenges when it comes to circularity.
+For example, our tissue products have the opportunity to be composted or recycled, but here restrictions and national barriers needs to be dismantled for the fibers to move up the waste hierarchy.
+On the other hand, Absorbent Hygiene Products (such as baby diapers, menstrual products and incontinence products) have high requirements regarding product safety and hygiene, which is creating barriers to circularity e.g. the use of recycled content in products and recycling of products after use (due to lack of mature recycling technology).
+Also, the used products contain body fluids such as menstrual blood, urine, faeces, and potential medicines which creates additional barriers to recycling.
+Hence, material and products must have different or differentiated requirements due to these opportunities and challenges in practice and in scale.